 There are many reasons to participate in a reciprocal exchange, but many students choose this program type because of its affordability.
 Reciprocal exchange programs are great opportunities to study abroad for a longer period of time while keeping costs low.
 Visit Reciprocal Exchange Programs for more information about reciprocal exchange programs.

 Some of the study abroad programs listed say “GE3.”
 What is that?

-Global E3, or GE3, is an exchange program option for Engineering majors only.
+Global Engineering Education Exchange, or GE3, is an exchange program option for Engineering majors only.
 Texas Tech partners with this consortium to make it possible for Engineering students to study abroad while paying TTU tuition and fees.

 What is an affiliate program?

 Affiliate programs offer students a wide variety of options to study abroad.
 Many affiliate programs are facilitated by a third-party, providing additional student support services and employing on-site staff in the locations where they offer study abroad programs.
 Student support services can include airport pick-ups, on-site orientations, visa assistance, cultural excursions and activities, international health insurance, and more.
 Affiliate providers set their own prices, and students pay them directly.
 Visit Affiliate Programs for more information about affiliate programs.

 Students generally choose an affiliate program because it aligns well with their academic and/or professional goals.
 There are affiliate program options across the globe, and the length of the programs can range from a few weeks to an entire academic year.
 Students may choose from different types of study abroad experiences such as international internships, research, or service.
 The support services provided by many affiliate programs may also give students peace of mind.
 Their on-site staff can serve as a safety net for students who may otherwise feel uncomfortable participating in study abroad.

 What is pre-departure orientation?